Moving from New York to Texas

 Congratulations on your big decision to move to Texas!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to Texas.
+Since White Gloves Genesis in 1995, We’ve performed over one-thousand long-distance moves to Texas.
 We hope to see you on moving day!

 The White Glove Treatment

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Texas.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including Texas.

 Benefits of Living in Texas